Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

-Friday, Alex Verdugo and the Boston Red Sox take on the Baltimore Orioles and Kyle Bradish, with the first pitch at 7:10 PM ET.
+On Saturday, Alex Verdugo (.267 on-base percentage in past 10 games, 71 points below season-long percentage) and the Boston Red Sox face the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
+First pitch is at 4:10 PM ET.

-He is back in action for the first time since September 3, when he went 0-for-3 against the Royals.

 Alex Verdugo Game Info & Props vs. the Orioles